GrandFelix/cakephp-webpack/README.md

 ## Usage

-In each your plugin conf folder add webpack.config.php with next options:
+In each your plugin conf folder (where you want to use this) create webpack.config.php with next options:

 ```php
 return [